Harald Hardrada: Return to Scandinavia

 Having heard of Sweyn's defeat, Harald met up with him as well as with the Swedish king Anund Jacob, and the three joined forces against Magnus.
 Their first military exploit consisted of raiding the Danish coast.
 The purpose of that was to impress the natives by demonstrating that Magnus offered them no protection, and thus leading them to submit to Harald and Sweyn.
 Learning about their actions, Magnus knew that their next target would be Norway.
 Harald may have planned to be taken as king of his father's petty kingdom, and thereafter claim the rest of the country.
 In any case, the people were unwilling to turn against Magnus, and on hearing news of Harald's schemes, Magnus (abroad at the time) went home to Norway with his entire army.
 Instead of going to war, Magnus's advisors recommended the young king not fight his uncle, and a compromise was reached in 1046 in which Harald would rule Norway (not Denmark) jointly with Magnus (although Magnus would have precedence).
 Notably, Harald also had to agree to share half of his wealth with Magnus, who at the time was badly in need of funds.
 During their short co-rule, Harald and Magnus had separate courts and kept to themselves, and their only recorded meetings nearly ended in physical clashes.

 In 1047, Magnus and Harald went to Denmark with their leidang forces.
 Later that year in Jylland, less than a year into their co-rule, Magnus died without an heir.
 Before his death, he had decided that Sweyn was to inherit Denmark and Harald to inherit Norway.
 On hearing the news of Magnus's death, Harald quickly gathered the local leaders in Norway and, declaring himself king of Norway as well as of Denmark, prepared ousting his former ally from the Denmark.
 However, the army and the chieftains, headed by Einar Thambarskelfir, opposed any plans of invading Denmark.
 Although Harald himself objected to bringing the body of Magnus back to Norway, the Norwegian army prepared to transport his body to Nidaros (now Trondheim), where they buried him next to Saint Olaf in late 1047.
 Einar, an opponent of Harald, claimed that "to follow Magnus dead was better than to follow any other king alive".

 Under Harald's rule, Norway introduced a royal monopoly on the minting of coins.
 The coins minted under Harald's rule appear to have been accepted as a commonly used currency (as opposed to continued use of primarily foreign-minted coins).
 Minting of coins likely provided a substantial part of Harald's annual revenues.
-Minting of coinage collapsed in Norway in the late 14th century.